knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 - The references are provided at the end of this page.
 - To use the corpus for research purpose only.
 - To not provide the corpus to any second parties.
+- To delete the dataset as soon as you finish using it.

 **Access do the dataset**